 Deer Antler Velvet in Russia

-Pantocrin is an alcohol extract that is light yellow, or whitish gray in pill form.
-It is also available as 1ml or 2ml ampules.
-Tablets contain 1% of extract; a 0.15g tablet is equal to 20 drops of pantocrin.
-Pantocrin has been prescribed internally in doses of 25-40 drops, 1-2 tablets twice daily, taken one half hour before eating.
-A typical course of treatment lasts from 2 to 3 weeks, but usually 3 courses are given, with 7-10 day break periods observed between courses.
-Dosage recommendations vary according to indication and whether or not the product is being used adjunctively.
+In 1931, research and commercialization of deer antler velvet led to the production of an alcohol extract that was marketed under the Russian drug trade name Pantocrin.
+It is a light yellow or whitish-gray substance that is manufactured as an ampule or tablet.
+The ampules come in 1ml or 2ml and the tablets contain 0.15 g, which is equal to 20 drops of the liquid.
+It is prescribed to be taken orally in doses of 25-40 drops or 1-2 tablets twice daily and taken one-half hour before eating.
+A typical course of treatment lasts from 2 to 3 weeks, but practitioners usually prescribe three courses with 7-10 day break periods between courses.
+Dosage recommendations may vary according to indication and whether or not the product is being taken with other supplements or medications.

 Pantocrin is mainly used as an adaptogen, which is a substance that helps your body heal from stress, anxiety, and fatigue.
 Using it short-term has been shown to improve energy levels and stamina, and increase muscular strength, libido, and sexual function by enhancing the function of reproductive and endocrine organs.

 Today, the maral farming industry supplies unique medicinal raw materials with 90% of the products related to food additives, medical drugs, or cosmetics as well as medical technologies for using balneological procedures, which involve hot or cold water massage through moving water, relaxation, or stimulation.
 There are three regions within the Altai Territory that breed maral deer including the Soloneshensky, Altai, and Charyshsky districts.
 These areas produce approximately 3 tons of canned deer antler velvet every year.